apache/incubator-brooklyn/docs/guide/dev/env/ide/index.md

 As of this writing, Eclipse 4.5 and Eclipse 4.4 are commonly used, and the codebase can be imported (Import -> Existing Maven Projects) and successfully built and run inside an IDE.
 However there are quirks, and mileage may vary.
+Disable ``Build Automatically`` from the ``Project`` menu if the IDE is slow to respond.

 If you encounter issues, the following hints may be helpful: